 Our Home and School Association organizes the "Back to School" event.
-This is an opportunity for your children to briefly meet the teacher and drop off supplies.
+This is an opportunity for your children to briefly meet the teacher and drop off supplies and find out your student's classroom assignment.
 You will receive separate information from our Home and School Association.